The GNWT Leadership Development Program has two levels available for participants.

 The Mentor will support the participant throughout the program and is expected to attend the following:

-• Both Level 1 and Level 2: Mentoring Workshop (7 hours), part of Module 2 (4 hours), part of Module 9 (11 hours), and the completion ceremony.
+- Emerging Leaders (Level 1) has the option to attend partial day with mentee, part of Module 2 (4 hours), part of Module 9 (11 hours), and the completion ceremony.

 Eligibility